 Even if she does love him it is very firmly ingrained in Chae Ok that her place is as his devoted servant only and although they have a deep relationship and history she is also no fool.
 She understands where she stands and knows not to expect more.
 If he truly wants something to happen between them it is only obvious to me that he is the one that would need to initiate it and being furious with her for not expressing to him how she feels seems a little hypocritical.

-And as i said before, the story has enough depth and warm fascinating characters (as well as some run of the mill douchebags too, of course) to keep me thoroughly invested.
+But no matter, because the story has enough depth and warm fascinating characters (as well as some run of the mill douchebags too, of course) to keep me thoroughly invested.

 Chae Ok and her sidekick (technically her boss in actual fact but he is happy to defer to her expertise which makes him pretty cool in my eyes) head to a small village town on a bit of an undercover mission, which is when things start getting interesting.